LouisMazel/maz-ui/apps/docs/src/guide/nuxt.md

 ---
 title: Install maz-ui with Nuxt
-description: The ultimate Nuxt module for Maz-UI - zero-config setup with auto-imports, theming, and powerful features out of the box
+description: The ultimate Nuxt module for Maz-UI - zero-config setup with auto-imports, theming, internationalization and powerful features out of the box
 ---

 # {{ $frontmatter.title }}

-Transform your Nuxt application with the most comprehensive Vue.js UI library integration. **Maz-UI Nuxt Module** provides zero-configuration setup, intelligent auto-imports, and powerful theming capabilities.
+Transform your Nuxt application with the most comprehensive Vue.js UI library integration. **Maz-UI Nuxt Module** provides zero-configuration setup, intelligent auto-imports, powerful theming capabilities and internationalization.

 ## Why Choose Maz-UI for Nuxt?